Jonas-Zielke/CPCluster/README.md

 ## Features

 - **Centralized Connection Management**: The master node manages node connections and assigns direct ports for inter-node communication.
-- **Dynamic Port Assignment**: Nodes request connections to other nodes through the master, which assigns available ports in the configurable range defined in `config.json`.
+- **Dynamic Port Assignment**: Nodes request connections to other nodes through the master, which assigns available ports in the configurable range defined in the configuration file (`config.json` by default).
 - **Direct Node-to-Node Communication**: Nodes establish direct communication channels after being connected, allowing efficient data transfer with minimal latency.
 - **Token-based Authentication**: Nodes authenticate with the master using a unique token stored in a `join.json` file.
  - **Disconnect Handling**: The master node manages disconnections and releases ports when nodes leave the network.